weboccult/laravel-aws-cloud-watch-logger/README.md

     'options' => [
         /*
          *  Set your log group name here...
-         *  by default it will take Eactcard-Production group.
+         *  by default it will take the Eactcard-Production group.
         */
         'project_name' => env('PROJECT_NAME', env('APP_NAME', 'PROJECT_NAME_NOT_CONFIGURED')),
         /*
          * You can disable the logs here...
-         *  Note : If you set true value then all the drivers won't able to send/write the logs */
+         *  Note: If you set true value then all the drivers won't able to send/write the logs */
         'disabled'     => env('DISABLE_CLOUDWATCH_LOG', false),
     ],